shahnewazshamim/simple-personal-message/README.txt

 3. Activate the plugin through the 'Plugins' screen in WordPress.
 4. Go to Settings > SPM Settings to configure plugin.

-For more guide please read the documentation on your plugin root directory `SPM_Documentation`.
+For more guide please read the documentation on your plugin root directory `docs`.

 == Frequently Asked Questions ==